 Tender, with charred bits, these Honey Garlic Baked Pork Bites are delicious and easy to prepare.
 Despite the long cooking time, this main is perfect for a family dinner anytime.
 Sweet and garlicky, with an optional kick of spice and heat.
 Yum!

 Pork.
 I love pork.
 Isn’t it just the prettiest word?
 It’s short and simple; easy to say and spell, and for me, it conjures up memories of good food.
 Pork has always been a staple in my childhood home.
 So, it’s no surprise that I would choose a pork dish over the most expensive steak.
 Do you know which pork dish I would choose?
 Yes, Honey Garlic Baked Pork Bites, without doubt or hesitation!

 Today, I made this recipe all over again in order to clarify the baking instructions.
-I think sometimes it’s easy for the at-home cook to take certain things for granted when cooking for themselves or for their family.
-You know, we add something there – a pinch of that – or whatever, and we don’t pay a lot of attention to baking times, because we just eat it when it’s cooked.
+I think it’s sometimes easy for the home cook to take certain things for granted.
+Especially when cooking for themselves or for their family.
+You know, we add something there – a pinch of that – or whatever.
+We pay little attention to baking times, because we just eat it when it’s ready.

 But, there are some of us home cooks who need very clear instructions to make a complete dish.
 There are many comments on this post, which tell how the home cook struggled to make this dish work.

 Pork cooks quickly, and some might argue that three hours is too long, but you need to trust me.
 You will need some patience and some time to get this dish right.
 Also, pay close attention to the size of the pork when you are cutting it into pieces.

 Also, do not be tempted to use a leaner cut of pork.
-A lean cut of pork, such as a pork loin, will cook way too fast and dry out way to quickly.
+A lean cut of pork, like pork loin, will cook way too fast and dry out way too quickly.
 Be sure to use four pounds of pork shoulder picnic roast for this recipe.
 You will not regret it!